Global Learning for Sense of Belonging

 Universitatea Alexandru Ioan Cuza Din Iași (UAIC)

 UAIC is the oldest higher education institution in Romania.
 It enjoys high prestige at national and international level and cooperates with number of university networks and associations.
-UAIC team will bring into GloBe project management experience and expertise particularly in the fields of psychological councelling and educational leadership.
+UAIC team brought into GloBe project management experience and expertise particularly in the fields of psychological councelling and educational leadership.

 Peace Action, Training & Research Institute of Romania (PATRIR)